travelgateX/documentation-site/content/travelgatex/reference/objects/ConnectUser.md

   "operator": "type",
   "typename": "ConnectUser"
 }
-data related to a connect user and its groups
+Data related to a connected user and its groups
 ## GraphQL Schema definition

 {{% graphql-schema-type %}}